How to Write Effective Emails

 Nobody wants to read a 10 paragraph email.
 They don’t care and they don’t have the time.
 So, save the life story and the irrelevant details for your journal.

 Generally speaking, I try to write the majority of my emails in 4-6 sentences.
-In terms of words, experts say between 50 and 125 is ideal for effective email communication.
+In terms of words, experts say between 50 and 125 is ideal for writing effective emails.
 I have found that any longer than this and I lose my chances of getting a response from the reader.

 5. Do your research.